scotttyso/wsl-dns-fix/README.md

 **Trivia:** The name of the script stands for WSL DNS fix, and was chosen for auto-complete/tab to be as simple as possible.

 **Note:** You will recieve a User Account Control (UAC) prompt for the Administrative session created to modify the `AnyConnect` Network Interface Each time.
-Both Windows `Administrative` access + `sudo` access in WSL is required to perform these fixes.
+Both Windows `Administrative` access + `sudo` access in WSL are required to perform these fixes.

 If you don't have `Administrative` access in Windows, you can request your IT organization to deploy the `anyconnect.ps1` script as an `OnConnect` script when AnyConnect is connected.